Costa Oeste Campaign

-The Costa Oeste Campaign was a military campaign during the opening stages of the Mexican Revolution, in which the federal government of Mexican president Porfirio Díaz and the commander of the Rurales, Emilio Kosterlitzky, who faced off against supporters of the American soldier of fortune, Emil Lewis Holmdahl.
+The Costa Oeste Campaign was a military campaign during the opening stages of the Mexican Revolution, in which the federal government of Mexican president Porfirio Díaz and the commander of the Rurales, Emilio Kosterlitzky, faced off against supporters of the American soldier of fortune, Emil Lewis Holmdahl.

 Campaign

 Emil Lewis Holmdahl had previously worked for the Díaz regime as a captain in the Rurales, and security guard for an American railway operating near Mazatlán, and had repelled a raid in 1910.
 Holmdahl defected from the government forces and resolved to create his own faction.
 In early January 1911, Holmdahl with his rag tag band of men wreaked havoc on the federalist on the west coast.
 Holmdahl captured many towns and villages and was able to take control of most of Nayarit.
 Holmdahl had decided to make preparations to capture the provincial capital of Tepic.

 Tepic had a large garrison and strong fortifications, so Holmdahl decided to instigate a jailbreak, however the plan turned into a complete disaster as he was betrayed by deserters and lured into an ambush where many of his men were killed or captured, with 300 men being executed shortly afterwards.